borenstein-lab/MetaLAFFA/README.md

     Singleton/unpaired FASTQs should be named `<sample>.S.fastq.gz`

-    **Note**: metaLAFFA expects all three FASTQ types for each sample.
-If one or more do not exist for a sample (e.g. some samples only have paired reads while others also have some singletons), metaLAFFA will generate appropriately-named empty dummy files as placeholders for the missing expected files.
+    **Note**: MetaLAFFA expects all three FASTQ types for each sample.
+If one or more do not exist for a sample (e.g. some samples only have paired reads while others also have some singletons), MetaLAFFA will generate appropriately-named empty dummy files as placeholders for the missing expected files.
 The creation of these dummy files is logged in `dummy_input_files_generated.txt`.
-If you start metaLAFFA from a step that does not take FASTQs as input (e.g. you have your own DIAMOND output from a separate source and want to annotate it), metaLAFFA will do the same check for expected files and generate (and log the creation of) dummy files for any expected files that are missing.
+If you start MetaLAFFA from a step that does not take FASTQs as input (e.g. you have your own DIAMOND output from a separate source and want to annotate it), MetaLAFFA will do the same check for expected files and generate (and log the creation of) dummy files for any expected files that are missing.

     **Note** If you only have a single, unpaired read file (e.g. just forward reads), make sure that they are labeled as a singleton/unpaired FASTQ.

 3. Place the FASTQs in the `data/` directory.

-##### Starting metaLAFFA
+##### Starting MetaLAFFA

-Start metaLAFFA with one of the following commands:
+Start MetaLAFFA with one of the following commands:

-1. If you are running metaLAFFA locally, use:
+1. If you are running MetaLAFFA locally, use:

-        python3 metaLAFFA.py --local --n <number_of_cores>
+        python3 MetaLAFFA.py --local --n <number_of_cores>

-    where <number_of_cores> is the number of coress that you want to allow metaLAFFA to use to parallelize pipeline steps (i.e. each core will be running a separate pipeline operation).
+    where <number_of_cores> is the number of coress that you want to allow MetaLAFFA to use to parallelize pipeline steps (i.e. each core will be running a separate pipeline operation).

-2. If you are running metaLAFFA on a cluster, use:
+2. If you are running MetaLAFFA on a cluster, use:

-        python3 metaLAFFA.py
+        python3 MetaLAFFA.py

-##### metaLAFFA script options
+##### MetaLAFFA script options

-The `metaLAFFA.py` script has various command-line options to modify how metaLAFFA runs:
+The `MetaLAFFA.py` script has various command-line options to modify how MetaLAFFA runs:

 `--submission_wrapper SUBMISSION_WRAPPER, -s SUBMISSION_WRAPPER`: How to call the wrapper script to use to parse job settings, parse resource requests, and submit a job to the cluster (default: `python3 src/sge_submission_wrapper.py`)